-The Bonds are offered when, as and if issued by the Corporation and received by the initial purchasers, subject to the approval of legality by Squire, Sanders & Dempsey L.L.P., San Francisco, California, and Law Offices of Alexis S. M. Chiu, San Francisco, California, Co-Bond Counsel, and certain other conditions.
-Certain legal matters will be passed upon for the City by the City Attorney and for the Corporation by its counsel, Miller Brown & Dannis, San Diego, California.
-It is expected that the Bonds in book-entry form will be available for delivery through the facilities of DTC in New York, New York, on or about June 23, 2004.
+The Bonds are offered when, as and if issued and received by the initial purchaser, subject to the approval as to their legality by Jones Hall, A Professional Law Corporation, San Francisco, California, Bond Counsel, and subject to certain other conditions.
+Certain legal matters will be passed upon for the Agency by its General Counsel and for the City by the City Attorney.
+Lofton & Jennings, San Francisco, California is acting as Disclosure Counsel to the Agency and the City.
+It is anticipated that the Bonds, in book-entry form, will be available for delivery through the facilities of DTC in New York, New York, on or about June 10, 2004.